Pikachuxxxx/Razix/README.md

 **Experimental features:**
   - Machine Learning sandbox (custom NNs class + Transformers WIP) CPU only for now, later might be ported over the engine RHI layer
   - Department based memory/frame time budget profiling (inspiration from SMS GDC talk and Insomniac engine)
-  - I have a secret RazixGPT runst LLM might use it for game NPCs one day.
+  - I have a secret RazixGPT build in rust might use it for game NPCs one day.

 DirectX11, OpenGL has been deprecated.
 Only high-level APIs and RTX level GPUs will be supported.
 PSVita(GXM) and PS3(GCM) will be supported sometime far in future.